ibm-cloud-docs/watson-knowledge-studio-data/create-advanced-rules-model.md

     2. Alternatively, select the extractor and click Run Selected from the extractor toolbar.
     3. To run multiple extractors, select them and click Run Selected in the toolbar.
 When the extractor has finished running, click the Results pane to view the output.
 The results are highlighted in the Documents pane as well.

-    For more details, see [Managing projects and extractors > Running an extractor](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-managing-projects-and-extractors#running-an-extractor)
+    For more information, see [Managing projects and extractors > Running an extractor](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-managing-projects-and-extractors#running-an-extractor).

 1. Export your model